 It is quite common for debtors to be told to stop paying their creditors and make payments towards the upfront fee instead.
-Remember that there is no guarantee your creditors will say yes to the Debt Agreement proposal and if you stop paying you will be in a worse position.
-You will not usually be offered a refund of the amounts paid in the event the proposal is rejected.
+Remember that there is no guarantee your creditors will say yes to the Debt Agreement proposal and if you stop paying you may end up in a worse position.
+You will not usually be offered a refund of administrator fees paid if the proposal is rejected.

 HOW IS A DEBT AGREEMENT ARRANGED?